cf73/humanity/content/collections/photography_contributions/peru-near-cuzco.md

     content:
       -
         type: text
-        text: "Werner Bishchof's son, then living in his native Switzerland, told us he was proud and delighted that we had chosen his father's image as the first cover of our journal, "
+        text: "Back in 1989, Werner Bishchof's son, then living in his native Switzerland, told us he was proud and delighted that we had chosen his father's image as the first cover of our journal, "
       -
         type: text
         marks: